Top Cover Letter Tips

 Sending Your Letter

-- Did you create an original letter for each employer rather than sending a mass produced copy?
+- Did you create an original letter for each employer rather than sending a template cover letter?

-- When sending your letter electronically, did you attach your cover letter and resume as one document , include a clear subject line and write a brief introductory message in the email body that references your attached document?
+- When sending your letter electronically, did you attach your cover letter and resume as one PDF document, include a clear subject line and write a brief introductory message in the email body that references your attached document?

 - Have you been keeping track of what positions and organizations you have applied to so that you can follow up with the employers you have sent correspondence to?

-- Within two days of an interview or meeting, did you send out thank you correspondence to the employers?
+- Within two days of an interview or meeting, did you send out thank you correspondence to the interviewer(s)?

 - Have you written a letter of declination if you do not wish to accept a position that you’ve been offered?